 A blame-free, objective discussion of this nature can make it safe for employees to own their performance and development shortfalls; but it also cultivates a climate of trust sounds good and transparency that will serve them far into the future.

-Year-end reviews for employees can be tricky to navigate, but if you do handle them correctly, you will find an uptick in motivation and momentum as a result.
-Year-end reviews are unique opportunities to connect deeply with your employees, pause, and really reflect upon what occurred, and extract learnings and insights to fuel the future.
+Year-end reviews for employees can be tricky to navigate, but handled correctly, an uptick in motivation and momentum will result.
+Year-end reviews are unique opportunities to connect deeply with your employees.
+To pause, and really reflect upon what occurred.
+Learnings and insights can be extracted to fuel the future.
 Leaders who do this well will direct focus toward the future and help people leverage all that’s happened in a way that propels them forward.
 This means encouraging employees to identify concrete lessons and actions they can take in the coming year.